 The influence of technology is greatest in the domestic sector, where wood and solid mineral fuel open fires typically emit significantly more particulate matter and VOC, for example, than boilers.
-Technology will also have differing impacts on different pollutants e.g. little or no impact on SOx (as SO2) emissions, and most impact on particulate matter (and related pollutants such as metals, POPs, CO, NOx (as NO2) and NMVOC.
+Technology will also have differing impacts on different pollutants e.g. little or no impact on SO_x (as SO_2) emissions, and most impact on particulate matter (and related pollutants such as metals, POPs), CO, NO_x (as NO_2) and NMVOC.
 As a result, emission estimates within 1A4 are most uncertain for those pollutants that are most affected by technology.

-Domestic wood combustion is a major source of emissions of particulate matter and Benzo[a[pyrene and so the uncertainty of estimates for 1A4 is a key component of overall uncertainty in the UK inventory for PM species and PAH.
+Domestic wood combustion is a major source of emissions of particulate matter and Benzo[a]pyrene and so the uncertainty of estimates for 1A4 is a key component of overall uncertainty in the UK inventory for PM species and PAH.

-Emissions from 1A4 are also significant for NOx (as NO2), NMVOC, benzene, CO and some persistent organic pollutants, and therefore uncertainty in 1A4 is important for the UK inventory as a whole.
+Emissions from 1A4 are also significant for NO_x (as NO_2), NMVOC, benzene, CO and some persistent organic pollutants, and therefore uncertainty in 1A4 is important for the UK inventory as a whole.
 The sector is therefore one where improvements in methodology are a priority.
 Unfortunately, the scarcity of data makes it difficult to implement any major improvements to the inventory methodology.

 The highest priority for improvement is to improve the information on the market shares of domestic wood burning appliances, and the further development of the methodology for domestic combustion of coal and smokeless fuels.
-A new project is now underway to obtain better data on domestic burning which we envisage will feed into compilation of the inventory in future years.
+A project has been commissioned by Defra to survey domestic burning which we envisage will provide better data and feed into compilation of the inventory in future years.

-Gas combustion is the dominant source of $NO_x$ (as $NO_2$ ) emissions within 1A4, so further data on the use and performance of different technologies in both the residential and non-residential markets would be valuable.
+Gas combustion is the dominant source of NO_x (as NO_2) emissions within 1A4, so further data on the use and performance of different technologies in both the residential and non-residential markets would be valuable.
 Currently, no specific improvements are planned, but the methods will be kept under review, and could be improved if new data becomes available.